 - Even if you employ an adviser, you may have to do the day-to-day paperwork yourself unless they provide you with bookkeeping services.
 You will have to supply details of income, invoices, receipts and expenses.

-- It is still your responsibility to ensure that your tax return is correct, is filed by the deadline and any tax owing is paid on time.
+- It is still your responsibility to ensure that your tax return is correct and filed by the deadline, and that any tax due is paid on time.

 - Find guidance on claiming a tax refund on GOV.UK.